hiveot/hub/core/auth/README.md

 This service provides the following capabilities:

-1. Management capability to add and remove Hub sources and users.
+1. Client management to add and remove Hub clients such as devices, users and services.
 Client information is persisted in an authentication store.
-Storage is a plugin that implements the storage API.

-2. Client capability for token creation and refresh.
-This is intended for clients to refresh authentication tokens and update their profile.
+2. Profile management for use by clients to update their profile and update login tokens.
+3. Role management for managing custom roles and assign roles to users.

-Authentication itself depends on the underlying messaging server and is provided through a so-called adapter.
+Authentication and authorization itself depends on the underlying messaging server and is provided through a so-called adapter.
 A Nats and mochi-mqtt adapter are included.

-An optional golang client for both management and client capability is included and support for other languages is planned.
+An optional golang client is included and support for other languages is planned.

 ## Password Storage

 Passwords are stored by the service using bcrypt or argon2id hashing.
 While argon2id is chosen as it is one of the strongest hash algorithms that is resistant to GPU cracking attacks and side channel attacks.
 [See wikipedia](https://en.wikipedia.org/wiki/Argon2).
 In future other algorithms can be supported as needed.

 NATS uses bcrypt to storing passwords in memory.
-To support this, it might be required to storage password in this format so it can be applied to NATS.
+When using the NATS core passwords must be stored in bcrypt format so they can be applied to NATS.

 ## Usage

-This service is included and launcher by the Hub core.
+This service is included with the hub core.

 To function as intended, the service must store a CA certificate, server certificate and password file on the filesystem.
-The default path are the hiveot 'certs' directory for the certificate and hiveot 'stores/authn' directory for the profile and password storage.
+The default path are the hiveot 'certs' directory for the certificate and hiveot 'stores/auth' directory for the profile and password storage.
+Location of files can be changed in the hub.yaml config.